Business

 • If the worker wants to perform work remotely, whether inside or outside the UAE, and with the consent of the employer, the employer may specify a certain number of working hours.

-2. If the worker is required to work over their usual hours, then this will certainly be treated as overtime.
-For this, the worker will be paid their basic wage, in addition to at least 25% of that wage.
+2. If the employer requires the worker to work beyond their usual hours, they will certainly treat it as overtime.
+For this, the employer will pay the worker their basic wage plus at least 25% extra.

-3. If the worker is required to be employed for extra hours, between 10 pm and 4 am, then the worker shall be paid their basic wage, in addition to at least 50% of that wage.
+3. If the employer requires the worker to work extra hours between 10 pm and 4 am, they must pay the worker their basic wage plus at least 50% of that wage.
 This shall not apply to workers by shifts.

-4. If the worker is required to be employed on their ‘rest day’, which might be agreed on and specified in the Employment Contract or in the internal work policies, then they shall be compensated with a ‘substitute rest day’.
-Alternatively, they can be paid their basic wage in addition to at least 50% of that wage, depending on the policies.
+4. If the employer requires the worker to work on their ‘rest day,’ as specified in the Employment Contract or internal work policies, they must compensate them with a ‘substitute rest day.’
+Alternatively, the company can pay them their basic wage plus at least 50% more, depending on the policies.

 Overtime Rule in UAE

-In the UAE, overtime rules are governed by the UAE Labor Law (Federal Law No. 8 of 1980), which outlines the rights and responsibilities of employers and employees.
+In the UAE, the UAE Labor Law (Federal Law No. 8 of 1980) governs overtime rules and outlines employers’ and employees’ rights and responsibilities.
 According to the UAE Labor Law:

 • Overtime pay in the UAE is typically calculated at different rates, depending on whether the overtime is done during regular working hours, on a rest day, or on a public holiday.